learn-co-curriculum/react-hooks-intro-to-npm-readme/README.md

 the job', so to speak, no one gets bonus points for concocting a novel/clever solution to problem for which good open source code already existed.

 ## Setting Up Node Package Manager

-Before we continue, let's make sure you're environment is all set to work with npm.
+Before we continue, let's make sure your environment is all set to work with npm.

 npm is automatically installed along with _Node.js_, which should already be installed on your system if you've worked through the JavaScript coursework.
 To confirm you have node installed, enter the following into your command line:

 ```sh